 Aiming for diversity at the top

-The statistical community in Australia is diverse, and as the national peak body for statisticians, it is essential that the Statistical Society of Australia reflect this diversity.
+The stats community in Australia is diverse, and as the national peak body for statisticians, it is essential that the Statistical Society of Australia (SSA) reflect this diversity.
 The Executive Committee of the Society is committed to taking action to ensure that the diversity in the Australian statistical community is reflected at the highest levels of the Society.
 There is a massive pool of talent to draw upon within the Australian statistical community.

-To reflect the diversity of the Australian statistical community, the Statistical Society of Australia aims to have a more diverse range of future national Presidents and other senior executive positions.
+To reflect the diversity of the Australian stats community, the Statistical Society of Australia aims to have a more diverse range of future national Presidents and other senior executive positions.
 When recruiting senior executive, we will actively welcome candidates who identify as female or non-binary, are Aboriginal and/or Torres Strait Islander, or are culturally diverse, or have a disability.
 We do not expect that all candidates will fall within one of these categories, but there are many talented statisticians in Australia who do.
 We will also seek out presidential candidates who work outside of the academic setting.
 Our aim is to ensure that the Society’s leadership better reflects the Society as a whole.